nruehr/kindle-sentence/README.md

 # kindlesentence
-Extract sentences from Kindle device.
+Extract sentences from Kindle device plugged in drive mode.